evrendev/boilerplate/README.md

 # Evren.dev Asp.Net Core Web Api

-This repo is source of code for Asp.Net Core web applicaiton.
+This repo is source of code for Asp.Net Core Web Api

 ## Installation
-After cloning or downloading the repo you should configure database connection strings point to a local SQL Server instance from `Appsettings.json` on `Web` folder.
+After cloning or downloading the repo you should configure database connection strings point to a local SQL Server instance from `Appsettings.json` on `Api` folder.

 You will need to run its Entity Framework Core migrations after configure database string. (see below).